mosaic-design-system/docs/src/forms/file-upload.md

       ### When, and why?

-      There may be occasions where a you want to enrich the import experience by allowing users to upload files by dragging and dropping.
+      There may be occasions where a you want to enrich the import experience by allowing users to upload one of more files by dragging and dropping.
 This is a more interactive way to attach files than using an input with a Browse button, where users are prompted to manually browse their file system.
 With the File upload component, files can simply be dragged and dropped into a dedicated "drop zone" and the upload starts automatically.

-      Usually, a File upload component is incorporated into a form, however it may be used stand alone.
-When one or more files are dropped inside the "drop zone", marked with a dotted line, a thumbnail of each one is displayed.

       - - -